dathere/datapusher-plus/README.md

 * **Extended preprocessing with qsv**

-  Apart from bullet-proof data type inferences, qsv is leveraged by Datapusher+ to convert Excel & ODS files;
+  qsv is leveraged by Datapusher+ to:

+  * create "Smarter" Data Dictionaries, with:
+    * guaranteed data type inferences
+    * sanitized column names (guaranteeing valid Postgresql column identifiers) while preserving the original column name as a label, which is used to label columns in DataTables_view.
+    * an optional "summary stats" resource as an extension of the Data Dictionary, with comprehensive summary statistics for each column - sum, min/max/range, min/max length, mean, stddev, variance, nullcount, sparsity, quartiles, IQR, lower/upper fences, skewness, median, mode/s, antimode/s & cardinality.
+  * convert Excel & ODS files to CSV
+  * convert various date format ([19 date formats are recognized](https://github.com/jqnatividad/belt/tree/main/dateparser#accepted-date-formats) with each format having several variants (~80 date format permutations in total)) to standard RFC3339 format
-  count the number of rows; transcode to UTF-8 if required; validate if a CSV conforms to the [RFC 4180 standard](https://datatracker.ietf.org/doc/html/rfc4180); sanitize header names so they are always valid Postgres column identifers;
+  * instantaneously count the number of rows
+  * transcode to UTF-8 if required
+  * validate if a CSV conforms to the [RFC 4180 standard](https://datatracker.ietf.org/doc/html/rfc4180) standard
-  optionally create a preview subset and optionally deduplicate rows.
+  * optionally create a preview subset, with the ability to only download the preview rows of a file, and not the entire file
+  * auto-index columns based on its cardinality/format (unique indices created for columns with all unique values, auto-index columns whose cardinality is below a given threshold; auto-index date columns)
+  * check for duplicates, and optionally deduplicate rows
+  * screen for Personally Identifiable Information (PII), with an option to "quarantine" the PII-candidate rows in a separate resource, while still creating the screened resource.

+  Even with all these pre-processing tasks, qsv typically takes less than 5 seconds to finish all its analysis tasks, even for a 100mb CSV file.

   Future versions of Datapusher+ will further leverage qsv's 80+ commands to do additional preprocessing, data-wrangling and validation.
 The Roadmap is available [here](https://github.com/dathere/datapusher-plus/issues/5).